vladniculescu/vladniculescu.github.io/_pages/about.md

 Through my work, I've focused on advancing the capabilities of tiny robots, narrowing the gap with their larger counterparts.
 My PhD journey will conclude in July 2024, and I am excited for the next chapter ahead.

-**Interests**: Sensor Fusion, SLAM, Localization, Deep Learning, Embedded Systems
+**Interests**: Sensor Fusion, SLAM, Localization, Computer Vision, Deep Learning, Embedded Systems